 On December 16, 2019, Hess Midstream Partners acquired HIP, including HIP's 80% interest in Hess Midstream Partners' oil and gas midstream assets, HIP's water services business and the outstanding economic general partner interest and incentive distribution rights in Hess Midstream Partners.
 In addition, Hess Midstream Partners' organizational structure converted from a master limited partnership into an "Up-C" structure in which Hess Midstream Partners' public unitholders received newly issued Class A shares in a new public entity named Hess Midstream LP (Hess Midstream), which is taxed as a corporation for U.S. federal and state income tax purposes.
 Hess Midstream Partners changed its name to "Hess Midstream Operations LP" (HESM Opco) and became a consolidated subsidiary of Hess Midstream, the new publicly listed entity.
 As consideration for the acquisition, Hess received a cash payment of \$301 million and approximately 115 million newly issued HESM Opco Class B units.
-After giving effect to the acquisition and related transactions, public shareholders of Class A shares in Hess Midstream owned 6% of the consolidated entity on an as-exchanged basis and Hess and GIP each owned 47% of the consolidated entity on an as-exchanged basis, primarily through the sponsors' ownership of Class B units in HESM Opco that are exchangeable into Class A shares of Hess Midstream on a one-for-one basis.
+After giving effect to the acquisition and related transactions, public shareholders of Class A shares in Hess Midstream owned 6% of the consolidated entity on an as-exchanged basis, primarily through the sponsors' ownership of Class B units in HESM Opco that are exchangeable into Class A shares of Hess Midstream on a one-for-one basis.